Worthaboutapig/vue-submit/README.md

 import Vue from 'vue'
 import { Plugin } from 'vue-submit'

-// To use the default options: component tag-name Vue.use(Plugin)
+// To use the default options: { defaultButtonType = 'submit', tagName = 'vue-submit' }
+Vue.use(Plugin)

-// Or choose a different tag name for the component Vue.use(Plugin, { componentName: 'an-alternative-vue-submit-tag-name' })
+// Or choose a different tag name for the component Vue.use(Plugin, { tagName: 'an-alternative-vue-submit-tag-name' })

 // Or choose the default button type for the button created.
 By default this is 'submit',
 //  but you may want 'button' to use the spin functionality without submitting a form